iranzo/iranzo.github.io/content/redkendoc/redken-en.md

 - `/ofertas add <words>` to add a new word to the ofertas watch
 - `/ofertas remove <words>` to remove a new word to the ofertas watch
-- `/ofertas show` to show the words being watched
+- `/ofertas list` to show the words being watched

 Lists amazon bargains/deal published without duplicated during 24 hours, matching ones will be sent to GROUP by <https://t.me/descuenbot>

 - `/gofertas add <words>` to add a new word to the ofertas watch
 - `/gofertas remove <words>` to remove a new word to the ofertas watch
-- `/gofertas show` to show the words being watched
+- `/gofertas list` to show the words being watched

 #### Special notes